sjthn/sjthn.github.io/_posts/2017-10-17-android-recyclerview-expandable-headers.md

 tags: [android, recyclerview]
 ---

+# Android RecyclerView – Expandable Headers

 RecyclerView provides several optimisations over ListView.
 But it doesn't provide an important component which ListView provides out-of-the-box.
 And that's the ExpandableListView.
 Many of us still require such a kind of design where headers can be expanded/collapsed to show/hide child views.
 In this post, we will look at an idea of how to implement this functionality using RecyclerView.

-If you are not familiar with RecyclerView, you can go through my previous blog posts <a href="https://therubberduckdev.wordpress.com/2017/10/09/android-recyclerview-the-basics/" target="_blank" rel="noopener">here</a> and <a href="https://therubberduckdev.wordpress.com/2017/10/12/android-recyclerview-itemdecoration-and-itemanimator/" target="_blank" rel="noopener">here</a>.
+If you are not familiar with RecyclerView, you can go through my previous blog posts <a href="/android-recyclerview-the-basics/index.html" target="_blank" rel="noopener">here</a> and <a href="/android-recyclerview-itemdecoration-and-itemanimator/index.html" target="_blank" rel="noopener">here</a>.

 Let's consider a list of employees who are categorised according to their designation.
 The designations and employees are shown using different view types.
 The designation view act as header and employee views act as children.